-Search engine optimization (SEO) is a fundamental pillar in digital marketing, and the foundation of SEO is your business’ website.
+Search engine optimisation (SEO) is a fundamental pillar in digital marketing, and the foundation of SEO is your business’ website.
 Without a website, even the best content in the world will not have a platform to be showcased.
 SEO web development is a specific discipline in web designing and building and requires experience in both web developing and SEO.

 In a jargon-filled definition, web development can be explained as the work involved in developing a website for the Internet or an intranet.
 Web development can range from developing a simple single static page of plain text to complex web-based internet applications, electronic businesses, and social network services.

 There is a misconception among some that SEO efforts are added in after a website is built.
-In reality, for maximum optimization, SEO should be built into the web design process from the ground up.
+In reality, for maximum optimisation, SEO should be built into the web design process from the ground up.

 Website developers are not always quite as savvy as SEO practitioners when it comes to creating websites that rank well.
 This simply because the skill sets are different.
 But developers who learn SEO and can integrate SEO techniques into their web design are valuable assets to any business.

-A SEO web developer must have SEO knowledge to be able to build and optimize the infrastructure of a website so search engines like Google can access, crawl, interpret and index your website without issues.
+A SEO web developer must have SEO knowledge to be able to build and optimise the infrastructure of a website so search engines like Google can access, crawl, interpret and index your website without issues.

 Likewise, SEO marketers who learn some programming can be even more effective at SEO.